 If you have a teeny tiny bathroom, just look up.
 There’s space up there that needs using.

 This metal rack (Brogrund) is perfect for extra towels and other stuff you might not need on a daily basis.
-Get some clean, white plastic bins to store stuff in so that shelf doesn’t turn to chaos.
+Get some white plastic bins or wicker baskets to store stuff in so that shelf doesn’t turn to chaos.

 #5 Smart Water Trap